 Dreaming of travel?
 We are too.
 When you are ready to travel, 21c will be ready for you and we know just the place to visit… no surprise to us, Lexington made Travel + Leisure’s 50 Best Places to Travel in 2021 list.
 We’ve known for a long time that this city is special and if you haven’t experienced Horse Country for yourself, 2021 may just be the perfect year to do it.
 Ready to hit the road?
 We asked our team of experts to share some of their favorite must-visit places in and around Lexington.
 Add these hidden gems to your itinerary and experience Lexington like a local!

 Find yourself needing more time to explore during your visit?
-Head to our offers page to see current deals, including our BOGO offer, available for a limited time.
+Head to our offers page to see current deals.

 Country Boy Brewery

 Looking for a cold brew?
 Head less than a mile down the road to Country Boy Brewing, a cozy craft brewery taproom with food truck.
 Hang on the outdoor patio and play oversized Jenga with friends or cheer on your favorite sports team from the big screen TVs inside by the bar.

 “Country Boy Brewing is one of Lexington’s oldest craft breweries with a full 24 tap board of their own creations.
 From flagship beers like Cougar Bait and Shotgun Wedding to their sours and other experimental beers, Country Boy always has a beer for everyone in your party to enjoy.
 The CBB kitchen food truck which is permanently onsite has the best wings in town!” – BP

 Mirror Twin Brewing